← Back to Blog

 Tokyo in summer is hot, humid, and expensive.
 July and August are peak domestic travel months in Japan (Obon in mid-August sends millions of Japanese travelers home to their hometowns), and international tourist volume is high.
 Airlines price summer fares accordingly.

-Expect to pay $1,100–$1,400 round-trip from major US cities in July and August.
-European fares track similarly elevated.
+Expect to pay $1,100-$1,400 round-trip from major US cities in July and August.
 Beyond the cost, summer in Tokyo involves heat indices that can make sightseeing genuinely unpleasant in the middle of the day — many long-term expats and frequent visitors actively avoid visiting in July and August.

 Best Days of the Week to Fly

 Beyond choosing the right month, the day of the week you depart makes a meaningful difference on long-haul routes.
-The general pattern holds for Tokyo flights:
+Tuesday and Wednesday departures tend to be the cheapest, often 5-10% below the weekly average.
+Friday and Sunday are typically the most expensive.

 A Tuesday or Wednesday departure in January or February compounds nicely: you're already in the cheapest month, and you're flying on a cheaper day of the week.
 This combination consistently produces the lowest fares of the year on the US-Tokyo route.